Nagendra1997/mesibo-documentation/MesiboScripting.md

 ## Usage notes

 ### Global instantiation restriction
 An object of the class `Http` cannot be instantiated in global context.
-Ensure that you are creating the instanceinside a scoped area or function.
+Ensure that you are creating the instance inside a scoped area or function.

 ## Socket
 The `Socket` class can be used to connect to a host through a scoket, to send and receive data asynchronously.